fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

+> Early years of the 2nd millennium BCE.

 In Islam, Mūsā ben ʿEmrān (Arabic: موسی بن عمران, lit.
 'Moses, son of Imran'Amram'Am), is an important prophet and messenger of God (Allah) and is the most frequently mentioned individual in the Quran, with his name being mentioned 136 times and his life being narrated and recounted more than that of any other prophet.

 According to Islamic theology, all Muslims must have faith in every prophet and messenger of God, which includes Musa and his brother Harun.
 The tale of Musa is generally seen as a spiritual parallel to the life of prophet Muhammadﷺ  , and Muslims consider many aspects of the two individuals' lives to be shared.
 Islamic literature also describes a parallel relation between their people and the incidents that occurred in their lifetimes; the exodus of the Israelites from ancient Egypt is considered to be similar in nature to the migration of Muhammad and his followers from Mecca to Medina as both events unfolded in the face of persecution — of the Israelites by the ancient Egyptians, and of the early Muslims by the Meccans, respectively.